alainamb/action-items-list/README.md

 ## Action Items List

-A simple yet powerful task management application built with React, featuring project organization, scheduling capabilities, and data persistence.
+A simple yet powerful task management application built with React that runs entirely in your browser using local storage for data persistence.
+This version requires no server setup beyond a basic local web server and stores all data locally on your device.

 ## Description